 Did you know that 9 out of 10 people in the entire United States are on Facebook, that Twitter adds a million users each day and LinkedIn adds 2 new profiles every second?

 This is a group of people, that as a business you just simply can’t afford to ignore anymore.

 Social media is a fast, simple, inexpensive way to reach large numbers of potential prospects and a great way to keep in touch with existing customers.

-You can’t beat it on price and if you can get your clients talking about you on the web – it’s as good as gold.
+You can’t beat it on price and if you can get your clients talking about you on these platforms – it’s as good as gold.